peter-mcconnell/talos/README.md

 set -e

+# just some custom hash example - all of this is totally up to your needs
 hash() {
   if command -v md5 > /dev/null; then
     find "$1" -type f -and -not -path "./.git/*" -exec md5 -q {} \; | md5